nklmish/food-truck-locator-gui/README.md

 # food-truck-locator-gui
 A sample app developed to play with backbone for consuming food truck api.
-Currently support only USA
+Currently supports only USA (since backend fetches data only USA specific API)

 ##Docker :
 You can either fetch pre-build image from docker hub via